otobus/event_bus/README.md

 ### EventBus.Metrics Library

 EventBus has some addons to extend its optional functionalities.
-One of them is `event_bus_metrics` library which comes with a UI, RESTFul endpoints and SSE streams to provide instant metrics for event_bus topics.
+One of them is `event_bus_metrics` library which comes with a UI, RESTful endpoints and SSE streams to provide instant metrics for event_bus topics.

 [EventBus.Metrics Instructions](https://github.com/otobus/event_bus/wiki/EventBus-Metrics-and-UI)